WHU-USI3DV/Mobile-Seed/README.md

 ```

 ## 💡 Citation
-If you find this repo helpful, please give us a star~.Please consider citing Mobile-Seed if this program benefits your project
+If you find this repo helpful, please give us a star~.Please consider citing Mobile-Seed if this program benefits your project.
 ```
-@article{liao2023mobileseed,
+@article{liao2024mobileseed,
-  title={Mobile-Seed: Joint Semantic Segmentation and Boundary Detection for Mobile Robots}, author={Youqi Liao and Shuhao Kang and Jianping Li and Yang Liu and Yun Liu and Zhen Dong and Bisheng Yang and Xieyuanli Chen}, journal={arXiv: 2311.12651}, year={2023}
+  title={Mobile-Seed: Joint Semantic Segmentation and Boundary Detection for Mobile Robots}, author={Youqi Liao and Shuhao Kang and Jianping Li and Yang Liu and Yun Liu and Zhen Dong and Bisheng Yang and Xieyuanli Chen}, journal={IEEE Robotics and Automation Letters}, year={2024}, doi={10.1109/LRA.2024.3373235}
 }
 ```